ColeMahlowitz/ADAU1761-Self-Boot-With-Arduino/README.md

 ---------------------------------------------------------------------------------------------------------------------

-The ADAU1761 is a very powerful audio DSP chip distributed by Analog Devices and utilized with the Sigma Studio graphical programming development tool.
-One unfortunate thing is that the evaluation kit (along with the IC itself) doesn't contain any self-boot function or EEPROM, so one needs to connect it to the GUI on their laptop and download the program each time they power down the IC.
+The SigmaDSP audio processor line from Analog Devices contains several powerful single chip audio DSPs easily configurable via the SigmaStudio graphical programming development tool.
+One unfortunate shortcoming with several of the available ICs is that the smaller chip package ICs don't contain any self-boot function or EEPROM which essentially prevents its use unless connected to a laptop.
 The ADAU1772 does contain a self-boot function, but much of the DSP functionality offered by the ADAU1761 isn't supported on the ADAU1772 and is not a drop-in replacement.
 The ADAU1452 does contain internal EEPROM, but it is more $$$ and comes in a much larger chip package (72 lead LFCSP vs. 32 lead LFCSP).

-This repository is designed to show you how to use an Arduino IDE along with the ATmega328 to function as an external bootloader for the ADAu1761, such that, one can power on the circuit and have the ATmega328 download the Sigma Studio schematic without having to connect it to the GUI environment on a laptop.
+This repository is designed to show you how to use an Arduino IDE (ATmega328) to function as an external bootloader for the ADAU1761 for use in many consumer audio electronics.